The Best Versailles Fountain Show 2026

 WATCH THE MESMERIZING VERSAILLES FOUNTAIN SHOW

 The Gardens of Versailles have over 600 water fixtures.
-Explore the greenery, and you’ll see the fountains burst into waterfalls, sprays, and spouts, accompanied by baroque music (by Handel, Lully, and others).
+Explore the greenery, and you’ll see the fountains burst into waterfalls, sprays, and spouts, accompanied by Baroque music (by Handel, Lully, and others).
 The waterworks make the fountains come alive; for example, at The Enceladus Fountain, water shoots out from Enceladus’s mouth, symbolizing the giant’s scream of pain.
 At the Apollo Fountain, a water jet represents Apollo’s flight.

 EXPERIENCE THE NIGHT FOUNTAIN SHOWS